SirCryptic/Abomination-Unofficial/README.md

 Fixs:
-- Fixed Issue With Some Weapons Not Being given to players
+- Fixed Issue With Some Weapons Not Being given to players -Fixed Issue With Teleport Menu Not Selecting the chosen client (also added some misc Fx To Teleports🤷)

 Misc Changes:
 - Re-arranged some menu options (main now fits all on one page)